-Open etherisation is therefore not used to any extent in this country at the present day, for the amount of ether required is unduly large, while the risk of subsequent bronchial troubles is so great as to make ether, so administered, ultimately almost as dangerous as chloroform.
+Open etherisation is therefore not used to any extent in this country at the present day, for the amount of ether required is unduly large, while the risk of subseadministered, ultimately almost as dangerous as chloroform.
 It is quite a common and a good practice, however, when administering chloroform, for the anæsthetist to give the patient a little ether on a towel for a moment or two from time to time, when the pulse is flagging.
 This is much preferable as a prophylactic measure to waiting until the patient has collapsed, and then injecting ether hypodermically.